-Real-World Context Possible Math Tools Students divide into groups, and each group designs a zoo: it must have more than one exhibit, and students must consider multiple sources of cost.
+Real-World Context Possible Math Tools Students divide into groups, and each group designs a zoo: it must have 3 - 5 students: Multiplication, more than one exhibit, and students must consider multiple sources of data analysis, linear functions cost.
 Students may brainstorm one of many different modeling problems: How much should we charge for admittance?
 How could we reduce an outstanding cost?
-How can we design a profitable zoo with limited space?
-If we went on a field trip to the zoo, could we learn which exhibits are popular?
+How can we design a profitable zoo with limited space? • If we went on a field trip to the zoo, could we learn which exhibits are popular?
 Which one is the best investment?
-6 - 8 students: Data analysis, linear functions, data extrapolation